Evidence-based policy: Overseas Development Institute

+The Abdul Latif Jameel Poverty Action Lab (J-PAL)

+J-PAL is a Research Organization which was founded in 2003 and is based at the Massachusetts Institute of Technology.
+As of 2020, the organization has "over 1,000 completed and ongoing RCTs in 84 countries" and receives funding from many sources including the Gates Foundation and the United Kingdom's Foreign, Commonwealth & Development Office.
+The work of J-PAL highlights a potential limit of the efficacy of this form of intervention as only "Eleven, or 2%, of the 543 RCTs conducted and completed by J-PAL (of the 811 launched) have actually been scaled up."

 The Pew Charitable Trusts

 The Pew Charitable Trusts is a non-governmental organization dedicated to using data, science, and facts to serve the public good.
 One of its initiatives, the Results First, collaborates with different US states to promote the use of evidence-based policymaking in the development of their laws.
 The initiative has created a framework that serves as an example of how to implement evidence-based policy.

 Pew's five key components of evidence-based policy are: